Anduin2017/AnduinOS-Docs/Applications/Web-Browsers/Chromium/Chromium.md

 !!! note "Non-official PPA"

     The `ppa:saiarcot895/chromium-beta` PPA is not an official PPA.
+This may bring some security risks.
+And the Chromium browser may not be the latest version.

     Use it at your own risk.

 ## Set Chromium as the default web browser